-Our library enables us to provide our students in the Netherlands with a broad range of reading material in German.
-We also have literature in English, Dutch and French.
-In cooperation with the Instituto Cervantes, we have also built up a stock of Spanish media.
-You will not only find books for children, but also for adults.
-We also offer audio CDs, audio books and specialist literature to borrow
+Our library makes it possible for us to provide our kindergarten children, as well as our pupils in the Netherlands, with varied, German-language reading material.
+You will also find literature in English, Dutch and French, among other languages.
+With us you will not only find books for children, but also for adults.
+We also offer audio CDs, audio books and specialist literature for loan.

 During lessons, our classes often visit the library together.
-Furthermore, the children can come to the reading room during their breaks, borrow media, bring them back and browse through what we have to offer.
-The older pupils find the library a place to research and work, equipped with reference books and computers.
+In addition, the children can come to the library’s quiet area during their breaks, borrow media, bring them back and browse through what we have to offer.
+The older pupils find the library a place to research and work, equipped with reference books, computers and iPads.

 Thanks to our volunteer team of parents who look after the circulation desk and the reading room, the library is open from Monday to Friday until early afternoon.
 This means that you, as parents, also have enough time to borrow and return books directly after school.

 DISDH offers all students in the school community access to the digital Brockhaus, independent of location.
 This high-quality online encyclopaedia is a very good alternative to Wikipedia.